Grid Modules

 A Parametric shaper modeling the classic circuit in a modern way

-• Offset parameter for biasing the signal to be asymmetric
+• Bias parameter for offsetting the signal to be asymmetric

 • Drive parameter for pushing the signal to bend